MrFogg866/project-1/README.md

 ### Content

-- All the contents for gallery.html page age came from https://www.tripadvisor.co.uk/Attractions-g186268-Activities-c47-t6-East_Anglia_England.html
+- All the contents for gallery.html page came from https://www.tripadvisor.co.uk/Attractions-g186268-Activities-c47-t6-East_Anglia_England.html

 - The front page castle hero image in index.html came from Google Images